georgescutelnicu/Wanderlust/README.md

 | `DELETE` | `/api/delete_destination/{destination_id}` | Delete destination #destination_id.        |  `destination_id` / -                                               |
 | `GET`    | `/api/get_weather`                         | Retrieve 7-day forecast for a city. |  `city` / -                                            |

 **Note:** The `DELETE /api/delete_destination/{destination_id}` endpoint can only be accessed by the Admin user.
-Other users do not have the necessary permissions to delete destinations.
+Other users do not have the necessary permission to delete destinations.

 ## HTTP Response Status Codes